 Beannachtaí agus Mallachtaí na Gaeilge le Lavinia Finnerty, 29 Aibreán @ 6:30 pm CDT/ 12:30 rn IST

 Rang saor in aisce ar Zúm.
 Is féidir le duine mallacht a úsáid chun clú nó croí duine a bhriseadh, gan a bheith amhlabhrach.
 Mar sin féin is féidir beannacht a thabhairt do dhuine le galántacht agus easpa focail.
 “Cosán gan col agat.”

 Irish Language Blessings and Curses with Lavinia Finnerty, April 29 @ 6:30 pm CDT/ 12:30 am IST

 Participants must register online by “purchasing” this class at the link above.
-You will receive a Zoom meeting link from the instructor on the 29th of April.
+You will receive a Zoom meeting link from the instructor, a native Irish speaker from Connemara, on the 29th of April.
 Presented by CJAC's Irish College of MN.

 Streaming via Facebook Live.
 Free.
 The world’s most St. Paul Irish band, The HiBs, are out of HiBrrrrnation and hungry for some tunes.
 You like the fiddle?
 We’ve got one.
 You want to tap your toes?
 We’ve got a tune for you.
 You like songs sung by a genius quicky Cork-man?
 Oh yes, can do.
 The HiBs are a traditional music trio on fiddle, flute, tin whistle, guitar, and song.
 Come listen along and celebrate MN Irish Artists with us during Irish Arts week.